norswap/autumn/doc/A5-creating-an-ast.md

 a bigger node, and push that on the stack.

-But in fact, it is not the parser itself that will do this, but a new parser — of class [`Collect`] — created by the AST construction combinators.
+But in fact, it is not the parser itself that will do this, but a new parser — of class [`Collect`] — created by the AST-construction combinators.
 That parser wraps the parser on which the combinator was called and takes care of the AST construction functionality.

 In our JSON example, a simple case is that of the `as_val` combinators.
 The parsers returned by